vinodkkc/cka/README.md

 ```

 - kube-scheduler decides where to place pods in the cluster (Note: kube-scheduler is not a pod, it is a process running on the master node & it does not run on the worker node, further it does not responsible for running the pod on the node)
-- kublet is responsible for running the pod on the node
+- kublet is responsible for running the pod on the node & it runs on the worker node.